winglang/wing/docs/docs/09-typescript/02-inflights.md

 });
 ```

-Regular functions and classes cannot be lifted.
+Normal functions and classes cannot be lifted.
-Unlike other variable, imports can be referenced inflight as-is.
-The imports will be brought to the inflight's environment when bundled.
+Unlike other variable, imports can be referenced as-is from within inflight closures.
+The imports will be bundled into the inflight's environment.

 ```ts
 import { main, inflight } from "@wingcloud/framework";